 Other couples may have chosen to let things slide over the years to avoid potential conflicts and marriage problems.
 Or they were busy, became complacent, and perhaps even took each other for granted.
 If they had children, the years would have flown by as they were involved in lots of activities.
 When the kids grew up and left home, they may have felt somewhat strained with their new-found time together.
 Mind you, this is considered normal and both were happy enough (at least at that time).

 The real shock hits when they retire.
 They now have endless hours together and it may feel like they have little or nothing in common.
 Sitting across the table from each other with their morning coffee, they converse about the meaningless tasks each will do that day.
 Unspoken are the resentments and perceived slights that may have been simmering for years.
 Each has their own dreams for retirement and are unsure if they will ever see the light of day.

 Feeling of frustration and unhappiness run rampant as each contemplates the next 20 – 30 years together.
-Arguments may erupt over the most trivia of matters, or they begin to avoid each other.
-Gray divorce could become a viable option.
+Arguments may erupt over the most trivial of matters, or they begin to avoid each other.

 If you are beginning to question your marriage, you owe it to your spouse and yourself to discuss the matter.
 It won’t be easy and needs to done in a very open non-confrontational manner.
 Focus on understanding how they feel, their thoughts and their happiness.
 Otherwise, they could easily jump to the conclusion of divorce.